Welcome to Singing River Health System

 The Care Line

 Got questions, comments, or concerns?
-The care line is a quick, easy tool where you simply call the number 1002 from your room phone, explain the issue, and a member of our team will assist you.
+The Care Line is a quick, easy tool where you simply call the number 1002 (Ocean Springs Hospital) or 5090 (Pascagoula Hospital) from your room phone, explain the issue, and a member of our team will assist you.
 We encourage you to call the care line for any issue you may have during your stay.

 When You’re Ready to go home

 There are many factors that you and your family may need to consider before you leave the hospital, and we are here to help you plan your recovery.
 We will work together to determine the best place for you to recover, and the types of services you may need on a short or long term basis.
 Services include: